 The site contains a mixture of Sydney Turpentine Ironbark Forest vegetation, and exotic dominated vegetation.
-The condition of the remnant STIF varies, with some areas heavily invaded by exotic species such as Asparagus Fern (Protasparagus aethiopicus), whereas other areas are relatively weed-free and comprise a good diversity of native understorey species.
-The various occurrences of this community on the subject lands, although highly modified and degraded to a large extent, conform to the definition of Sydney Turpentine Ironbark Forest under the Threatened Species Conservation Act.
-The extent of Sydney Turpentine Ironbark Forest is too small however, to conform to the definition of the Turpentine-Ironbark Forest of the Sydney Basin Bioregion under the Environmental Protection and Biodiversity Conservation Act.
+The condition of the remnant STIF varies, with some areas heavily invaded by exotic species such as Asparagus Fern (Protasparagus aethiopicus), whereas other areas are relatively weed-free and support a good diversity of native understorey species.
+The various occurrences of this community on the subject lands, although highly modified and degraded to a large extent, conform to the definition of Sydney Turpentine Ironbark Forest under the TSC Act..
+The extent of Sydney Turpentine Ironbark Forest is too small however, to conform to the definition of the Turpentine-Ironbark Forest of the Sydney Basin Bioregion under the (EPBC Act).

-The north and east of the subject site are dominated by exotic species, such as Large Leafed Privet (Ligustrum lucidum) and Coral Tree (Erythrina sp.), and the exotic grass Kikuyu (Pennisetum clandestinum).
+The north and east of the subject site are dominated by exotic species, such as Large-leafed Privet (Ligustrum lucidum) and Coral Tree (Erythrina sp.), and the exotic grass Kikuyu (Pennisetum clandestinum).
 These areas will be removed as part of the proposed development.
-As these areas do not constitute native vegetation, they will not be dealt with in this BMP.
+As these areas do not constitute native vegetation, they will not be dealt within this BMP.

-In the three flora surveys carried out on site, 109 species were recorded within the western and southern areas of vegetation on the subject site.
+As a result of the three flora surveys carried out on site, 109 species were recorded within the western and southern areas of vegetation on the subject site.
 These species comprised 36 exotic and 73 native species (see Appendix A).
 Of these species, two are considered significant within the Sutherland Shire LGA (Acacia stricta and Leucopogon juniperinus).
-Four species are listed as noxious weeds in the Sutherland Shire LGA.
-Note that further (mostly exotic) species were found within the eastern and northern areas of the site which are not included in the total.
+Four species are listed as noxious weeds in the Sutherland Shire LGA and. additional (mostly exotic) species were found within the eastern and northern areas of the site which are not included in the total species count referred to above.